robertjd/customerapi/README.md

-An express app that that simulates a stormpath customer's API, and that customer is wanting to authenticate the calls to their API by using stormpath's api authentication feature.
+A simple conect app with a single route handler, for demonstrating how the stormpath node sdk could be used for api authentication via `Account.authenticateApiRequest`